Azure App Service Hybrid Connections

 - Require client authorization.

-- Have a metadata item, named endpoint, that contains a host:port combination as the value.
+- Have a metadata item and named endpoint that contains a host:port combination as the value.

 Hybrid Connections and App Service plans